-General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees and other administrative expenses.
-General and administrative costs were \$14.9 million and \$13.4 million for the first quarter of 2025 and 2024, respectively, representing 10% of total revenues in both the first quarter of 2025 and 2024.
-The increase in general and administrative expenses in the first quarter of 2025 compared to the same period of 2024 was primarily due to increased stock-based compensation costs.
+General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees, insurance and other administrative expenses.
+General and administrative costs were \$65.2 million, \$57.4 million and \$49.7 million in 2025, 2024 and 2023, respectively.
+General and administrative expenses as a percentage of total revenues were 10% in each of 2025, 2024 and 2023.
+The increase in general and administrative expenses in 2025 as compared to 2024 was primarily due to increased stock-based compensation costs from fiscal 2024 and 2025 grants as well as increased SaaS software and maintenance costs.